LKremer/CAFE_fig/README.md

 CAFE_fig, a visualization tool for CAFE.
 =========

+[CAFE](https://hahnlab.github.io/CAFE/) (Computational Analysis of gene Family Evolution) is a software that provides a statistical foundation for evolutionary inferences about changes in gene family size.
 CAFE_fig takes a .cafe output file and produces:
 - a summary tree that shows the average expansion/contraction of families across the phylogeny
 - a tree that denotes which branches evolve under which lambda (if available)